RED LIGHT CAMERAS

 On Oct.
 21, 2004 I talked to the Bakersfield police about the Ming / South Real short yellow.
 On Oct.
 26 they sent me an email saying that the City had been using a 1992 edition of the CalTrans Manual, which, according to them, allowed a 3.5 second yellow in a 40 zone.
 They said that when they recently discovered that the manual had been updated [sometime prior to 1998 according to the records I can find - see the CalTrans section on the Links page], they acted to increase the yellows.
 The final paragraph of their email said:

 "The citations issued between May 14, 2004 and July 20, 2004, were

 issued in good faith and will not be dismissed.
 Defendants could use

 the yellow light interval as a defense, but would have to present their

 case to the court.
 The Police Department would use the aforementioned

 information to support its position that the citations are valid."

-The police say (above) that they issued the tickets "in good faith."
-They claim that they didn't know the law had changed (years before) and that a longer yellow was mandatory.
-Maybe "ignorance of the law" is an excuse for the police and the City.
-But they cannot argue that they prosecuted the tickets in good faith.
-When they found out that the yellow was too short (obviously they knew by July 20) they should have stopped all prosecution of the tickets they then knew to be invalid.
+The police said (above) that they issued the tickets "in good faith."
+They claimed that they didn't know the law had changed (years before) and that a longer yellow was mandatory.
+"Ignorance of the law" is no excuse for us civilians, and it should not be for the police and the City.
+The police cannot argue that they prosecuted the tickets in good faith because, when they found out that the yellow was too short (obviously they knew by July 20) they should have stopped all prosecution of the tickets they then knew to be invalid.
 But they didn't stop.

 If you think that is prosecutorial misconduct, see Set # 8, below.